 Guide to American Express Travel as a way to earn more Membership Rewards points

-If you hold an Amex card that earns Membership Rewards, American Express Travel is a useful travel booking option to have in your back pocket when doing your travel booking research.
+If you hold an Amex Platinum Charge, American Express Travel is a useful travel booking option to have in your back pocket when doing your travel booking research.

-Every time you make a booking for hotels, car hire or experiences, Membership Rewards cardholders will earn an earn an additional bonus point per $ spent.
+Every time you make a booking for hotels, car hire or experiences, you will earn an earn an additional bonus point per $ spent.

 Using American Express Travel for hotel bookings